 Driving along Washington’s rugged coastline will surely leave you breathless.
 From Seattle, make your way west around the southern end of Puget Sound to Highway 101.
-Make sure to stop at Ruby Beach, where leashed pets are welcome, and Cape Flattery, the western most point of the contiguous United States.
+Don’t miss Ruby Beach, where leashed pets are welcome, and Cape Flattery, the western most point of the contiguous United States.

-You’ll find an abundance of pet friendly hiking trails in the Olympic National Forest and at Fort Warden State Park.
+There are an abundance of inexpensive camping options and pet friendly hiking trails in the Olympic National Forest and at Fort Warden State Park.
 Stroll charming downtown Port Townsend, then take the ferry to Whidbey Island and spend the day at Deception Pass State Park before heading back to Seattle.

 The beauty of traveling historic Route 66, which runs more than 2,000 miles, is that you can make your road trip as long or short as you want.
 Passing through seven states and hundreds of cities and towns, there’s something to interest everyone.

-The Blue Ridge Parkway is packed with scenic overlooks, waterfalls and spectacular landscapes, from pet friendly Shenandoah National Park to the Great Smoky Mountains.
-As America’s longest linear park, stretching 469 miles, the Blue Ridge offers ample opportunities to explore with your pup.
+The Blue Ridge Parkway is America’s longest linear park and stretches 469 miles from pet friendly Shenandoah National Park to the Great Smoky Mountains.
+Packed with scenic overlooks, waterfalls, and spectacular landscapes, the Blue Ridge offers ample opportunities to explore with your pup.

-Must-see stops include Rocky Nob Recreation Area (milepost 169) and Mabry Mill (milepost 176).
-And plan to spend a day or two the pet friendly city of Asheville, North Carolina.
+Campgrounds are located along the route, and must-see stops include Rocky Nob Recreation Area (milepost 169) and Mabry Mill (milepost 176).
+If you have time, plan to spend a day or two the pet friendly city of Asheville, North Carolina.

-Like Route 66 and the Great River Road, you can travel all or part of the Lewis and Clark National Historic Trail.
+Like Route 66 and the Great River Road, you can plan to travel all or part of the Lewis and Clark National Historic Trail.
 More than 200 years after their expedition, this route retraces Lewis and Clark’s path from Illinois to the Pacific Ocean.
-Of course, you’ll be on roads and highways instead of the water routes they navigated.
+Of course, you’ll be on roads and highways instead of the water routes they navigated!

 The historic, and extremely pet friendly, town of St. Charles, Missouri is near the beginning of the trail and worth a stop.
 Another of our favorite sites along the way is the Knife River Indian Villages, where Lewis and Clark met Sakakawea.
 And the trail ends near Portland, Oregon – a wonderful place to explore the outdoors with your furry travel buddy!

-No matter where you decide to go, planning is the key to cheap summer road trips with pets.
-Sure, spontaneously jumping in the car can be exciting, but it’s also a surefire way to blow the budget.
-Reserving campsites, packing food for picnics, and locating free entertainment options will help you save money.
+No matter where you decide to go, planning is the key to wonderful and cheap summer road trips with pets.
+Sure, spontaneously jumping in the car can be exciting … but it’s also a surefire way to blow the budget.
+Reserving campsites, packing food for picnics, and locating free entertainment options will help you save a lot of money.
 And that means more trips together!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.